techidaily/site-ai-vdieo-software/source/_posts/2024-approved-10-free-and-open-source-premiere-pro-alternatives-for-linux.md

  Mar 27, 2024• Proven solutions

 Get below a detailed Chromecast app list.
 It tells you how to stream local files to TV through Chromecast from PC, Mac, Android, or iPhone, iPad and more.
 Now the Google cast supported video formats are limited to MP4 and WebM.
-If you have the format incompatibility issue, just use [Video Converter](https://tools.techidaily.com/wondershare/videoconverter/download/)to convert your video to be supported by Chrome.
+If you have the format incompatibility issue, just use [Video Converter](https://tools.techidaily.com/wondershare/videoconverter/download/) to convert your video to be supported by Chrome.

 To stream local files to TV from PC or Mac, there are totally 4 ways to choose from.
 Just get the 4 solutions below.